 - City residents (Quakers) vs Frontier residents (Volunteers)

 - Europeans vs Native Americans

-Some possible discussion quesions are:
+Some possible discussion questions are:

 - Does the relationship between the Native Americans and Colonists have similairities between a relationship of two different populations today?